stitchdata/docs/_destinations/bigquery/guides/bigquery-switching-locations.md

             - **Google Cloud Storage Location**: From the dropdown, select the new location you want to use.
       7. Click **Finish Setup**.

-  - title: "Step 4: Delete the existing Google Cloud Storage bucket"
+  - title: "Delete the existing Google Cloud Storage bucket"
     anchor: "delete-current-bucket"
     content: |
       To ensure Stitch can load data into the new BigQuery instance, you'll need to delete the Google Cloud Storage (GCS) bucket that's attached to the project.